Paper Types & Finishes

 What is the difference between coated and uncoated paper/card?

 As the name suggests, coated paper/card has a coating, usually of china clay, this gives it a smooth finish.
 The coated paper/card that we offer come in a gloss or silk (sometimes called satin) finish.
-Coated paper/card is suitable for projects requiring a high quality finish such as brochures, flyers, leaflets, posters, postcards and presentation folders to name a few.
+Coated paper/card is suitable for projects requiring a high quality finish such as Flyers and Leaflets.

 What is the difference between gloss and silk paper/card?